 A Ukrainian Catholic parish in Bucks County is helping to feed children facing hunger due to Russia’s invasion of Ukraine.

-With hot water, the mixture becomes a nutritious “porridge or rice meal that sustains a kid for (one) day until the next,” said Kevin McPoyle, an area facilitator for the Christian nonprofit Feed My Starving Children (FMSC), with which St. Ann’s partnered for the effort.
+With hot water, the mixture becomes a nutritious “porridge or rice meal that sustains a kid for (one) day until the next,” said Kevin McPoyle, an area facilitator for the Christian nonprofit Feed My Starving Children (FMSC), with which St. Anne’s partnered for the effort.

-Over the course of the weekend, volunteers assembled 168,264 bags of the professionally formulated, pediatrician-approved mix – enough to feed 460 children for an entire year, said St. Ann parish secretary Helene Michalko, who along with her daughter Adrianna co-chaired the event.
+Over the course of the weekend, volunteers assembled 168,264 bags of the professionally formulated, pediatrician-approved mix – enough to feed 460 children for an entire year, said St. Anne parish secretary Helene Michalko, who along with her daughter Adrianna co-chaired the event.

 After shipment to Poland, the packs will be distributed through mission organizations to Ukrainian refugees in Poland and Romania, with some of the boxes going directly into western Ukraine for those internally displaced by the Russian attacks, said McPoyle.